NALCAP Visa (North American Language and Culture Assistant Program)

 Required documents

 4. Acceptance letter by the Spanish Ministry of Education or Regional Education Authorities.
 This letter must provide information on the school an applicant has been appointed to (address, phone number, contact email), information about the monthly allowance or grant, duration of the program and the insurance policy assigned by the Spanish Ministry of Education or Regional Education Authorities.
-If you are uninsured, you will need to have a medical insurance covering your entire stay in Spain.
+If you are not insured for the entire lenthg of the activity, you will need to get private medical insurance.

 7. Criminal record check certificate.
 Applicants of legal age (18 years old and older) must submit the original and a photocopy (not notarized) of their criminal background check(s) issued by the country or countries of residence in the past 5 years.